Remunerator/Watchy-Shijian/README.md

 It only tells the time, so no additional settings are required.

+The characters for the numeric hours are capitalised to fit with the aesthetic.

 Only the files in the `src` folder are required.
-The `font` folder is there if you want to customise this watchface.

 ## Customisation
+* The `font` folder is there if you want to customise this watchface.
-The characters for the numeric hours are capitalised to fit with the aesthetic.
-If you want to use the lowercase numbers, just change all `uc` arrays to `lc` arrays.
+* If you want to use the lowercase numbers, just change all `uc` arrays to `lc` arrays.

-Most uppercase English characters are swapped out with the numerical glyphs, so to add uppercase English characters, please convert and add your own font.
+* Most uppercase English characters are swapped out with the numerical glyphs.
+To add uppercase English characters, please re-convert the font with the glyphs you need.

 See the modified glyph map in the table below:
 | Original | Replaced |
 | - | - |
 | A | 零 |